A Life Shaped by Mountains.

 Christmas | 1984

-The first time I encountered snowboarding was watching a TV show highlighting a "crazy new sport" emerging out of Vermont.
-Watching these riders (the early Burton team) carve and surf down the mountain was pure bliss, I was fascinated and instantly hooked.
+The first time I encountered snowboarding was watching a TV show featuring a “crazy new sport” emerging out of Vermont.
+Seeing these riders—the early Burton team—carve and surf down the mountain was pure bliss.
+I was fascinated and instantly hooked.
+As a determined but shy kid, I spent weeks calling every ski shop in the region.
+Keep in mind, at the time, snowboards weren’t readily available in ski shops, and this was long before skate shops carried them—they were nearly impossible to find.

-As a determined but shy kid, I spent weeks calling every ski shop in the region, relentlessly searching for a snowboard I could finally see in person.
-After countless calls, I finally found one of the few snowboards in the entire NJ / NYC metro area—a wooden Burton Performer Elite.
-It glistened a fire-engine red, reeked of epoxy and laminates, and was the coolest thing my 12-year-old eyes had ever seen.
-I combined some money I saved with every cent of Christmas money from my relatives to buy the board—it was finally mine.
+After countless calls, I finally tracked down one of the few snowboards in the entire NJ/NYC metro area—a wooden Burton Performer Elite.
+It glistened fire-engine red, reeked of epoxy and laminates, and was the coolest thing my 12-year-old eyes had ever seen.
+I combined money I had saved with every cent of Christmas cash from my relatives to buy it—it was finally mine.

 My very first runs at the church involved bombing in a straight-line with reckless abandon.
 Those early attempts always ended with a spectacular crash at the bottom.
 Sometimes I was fortunate to crash before the swamp, others times I wasn't so lucky.